88markus88/ESP32_ePaper_Barograph/README.md

 - env:Lolin32Lite_ePaper - this is the environment used for the Lolin32 Lite with separate 4.2" ePaper and battery.
 - env:CrowPanel_42 - this is the environment used for the Elecrow CrowPanel 4.2" ePaper.
 Just connect your ESP32 to the computer via USB, select the env for the system you are building for and start the build.
 Platformio will automatically load the libraries that are needed and upload the firmware via USB Port.
 Switching of environments is done by clicking on the "env:..." entry in the lower status bar of VSCode, and then selecting the environment in the list that is displayed on top.
-Switching takes a few seconds
+Switching takes a few seconds.
+Note that two versions of the hardware board are used, which have slightly different pinouts.
+Inparticular, in prototypes with hand mande board GPIO 35 is used for measurement of the battery voltage.
+In the newer printed circuit boards, GPIO 39 is used.
+This must be taken into account by setting either -D HANDMADE_BOARD or -D PCB_BOARD in [env] section within platformio.ini.
+Just comment out the part not needed.
 ## Open topics
 - BLE functionality to allow setting of parameters for CrowPanel
 - Bluetooth setting for Lolin32 Lite is presently only possible via Bluetooth terminal on a mobile device.
 Create App or BLE web page to allow easier configuration